August 4-6, 2017 at the Wisconsin Union Theater

 The winner of five Tony Awards, including Best Musical, Man of La Mancha showcases the transformative power of storytelling, and asks us to join Don Quixote in dreaming “The Impossible Dream.”

-Tickets ($35 adults, $30 seniors, $20 students) are on sale through the Overture Center Box Office at (608) 258-4141, in person, or online.
+Tickets for MAN OF LA MANCHA are on sale now through the Campus Arts Box Office at (608) 265-2787 or online.

 Support Four Seasons Theatre

-Now kicking off our ninth season of producing musical theatre in Madison we hope that you'll take a moment to show your support for Four Seasons Theatre.
+Please consider taking a moment to show your support for Four Seasons Theatre.

 Acknowledgements for our 2016-2017 Season

 Thank you to the Pleasant Rowland Fund for Theater from the Madison Community Foundation for their support of Big Fish: The Musical (a co-production with Theatre LILA) and our community outreach series.
 A huge thank you to our 2016-2017 season sponsors Wisconsin Public Television, Wisconsin Public Radio, and Park Printing Solutions.